 Community Engagement and Local Stewardship

-We team up with local groups around Manas National Park.
-Our goal is to build trust and share knowledge.
-This helps in ongoing conservation efforts.
-Local people are key to protecting the pygmy hog of Manas National Park.
+We collaborate with local communities around Manas National Park to build trust and share knowledge.
+This partnership strengthens long-term conservation efforts.
+Local people play a vital role in protecting the pygmy hog in Manas National Park.

 How local communities help protect the pygmy hog